 As a public company, we face and will continue to face increased legal, accounting, administrative and other costs and expenses as a public company that we would not incur as a private company.
 Compliance with the Sarbanes Oxley Act of 2002, as well as other rules of the SEC, the Public Company Accounting Oversight Board and NASDAQ resulted in a significant initial cost to us as well as an ongoing compliance cost.
 As a public company, we are subject to Section 404 of the Sarbanes Oxley Act relating to internal control over financial reporting.
-We have completed a formal process to evaluate our internal controls for purposes of Section 404, and we concluded that as of December 31, 2016, our internal control over financial reporting was effective.
-As our business grows and changes, there can be no assurances that we can maintain the effectiveness of our internal controls over financial reporting for the year ended December 31, 2016 because we are a smaller reporting company.
+We have completed a formal process to evaluate our internal controls for purposes of Section 404, and we concluded that as of December 31, 2017, our internal control over financial reporting was effective.
+As our business grows and changes, there can be no assurances that we can maintain the effectiveness of our internal controls over financial reporting.
+In addition, our independent certified public accounting firm has not provided an opinion on the effectiveness of our internal controls over financial reporting for the year ended December 31, 2017 because we are a smaller reporting company.
 In the event our independent auditor is required to provide an opinion on such controls in the future, there is a risk that the auditor would conclude that such controls are ineffective.

 Effective internal controls over financial reporting are necessary for us to provide reliable financial reports and, together with adequate disclosure controls and procedures, are designed to prevent fraud.
 If we cannot provide reliable financial reports or prevent fraud, our operating results could be harmed.
 We have completed a formal process to evaluate our internal control over financial reporting.
-However, guidance from regulatory authorities in the area of internal controls continues to evolve and substantial uncertainty exists regarding our on-going ability to comply by applicable deadlines.
+However, guidance from regulatory authorities in the area of internal controls continues to evolve and substantial uncertainty exists regarding our ongoing ability to comply by applicable deadlines.
 Any failure to implement required new or improved controls, or difficulties encountered in their implementation, could harm our operating results or cause us to fail to meet our reporting obligations.
 Ineffective internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our common stock.